jerdog/demystifying-devex-slidev/slides.md

 Use metrics to continuously monitor and improve the developer experience.

 Strategies:
-- Get a baseline of where you are by conducting surveys and interviews.
+[click]- Get a baseline of where you are by conducting surveys and interviews.
-- Track qualitative feedback through surveys and retrospectives.
+[click]- Track qualitative feedback through surveys and retrospectives.
-- Analyze quantitative metrics such as deployment frequency, time-to-recover, and cycle time.
+[click]- Analyze quantitative metrics such as deployment frequency, time-to-recover, and cycle time.
 -->

 ---